-You might have to make some changes in your life to help make meeting someone easier.
-You might have to seek therapy, or be more open minded, or let go of anger, bitterness and resentment from the past.
+Maybe you want to make some changes in your life to increase the chances of meeting single people.
+Maybe you want to go to therapy.
+Maybe you are going to try to be more open minded, or let go of anger, bitterness and resentment from the past.
 Or, maybe it just isn’t your time for Mr. Right yet.
 Maybe you’ll meet him as soon as next week, or maybe in a few months.
-Try to appreciate and enjoy what and who you have, and try not to put too much pressure on meeting someone.
+Try to appreciate and enjoy what and who you have today, and try not to put too much pressure on meeting someone or finding husband #2.
 Let it just happen naturally.
-Focus on platonic friendships, being social, and putting good into the world.
+Focus on platonic friendships, being social, pursuing what you love to do, being around people who make you happy, and putting good into the world.
 The goodness will come back to you.

 If your spouse has died this past year…